• Skip to primary navigation

 Instructions

-• In a small bowl sprinkle the gelatin over ½ cup of milk (see my note above).
+• In a small bowl sprinkle the gelatin over ½ cup of milk.
 Let stand without stirring for 10 minutes to allow the gelatin to soften.

 • Pour 1 cup milk into a small saucepan over medium heat.
 Scrape seeds from vanilla bean and add those and the bean pod, ½ cup of sugar and the orange zest.
 Stir until the sugar is dissolved and the mixture comes to a simmer.
 Remove add the gelatin mixture and stir until dissolved, about 3-5 minutes, transfer to a large bowl.
 Cool about 10 minutes and remove vanilla bean and orange zest.
 Whisk in the yogurt.